 Are we close to drinking it yet?
 Not quite.

 Either way, the bottles are filled and capped.
-Every bottle must go through the pasteurization process to kill all of those little bits of bacteria that we can’t see with out naked eye (sorry eyes, put some clothes on).
+Every bottle must go through the pasteurization process to kill all of those little bits of bacteria that we can’t see without the naked eye (sorry eyes, put some clothes on).
+Either cold or heat treating bottles are available to cidermakers.

 Side Notes & Shipping

-It is worth noting that either at the “pomace” stage, vatting stage or directly within the bottling phase, other flavors, fermented fruit juices or additives are added for unique flavor profiles or to keep the cider preserved like an Egyptian mummy.
+It is worth noting that either at the “pomace” stage, vatting stage or directly within the bottling phase, other flavors, fermented fruit juices or additives are added to create unique flavor profiles or to keep the cider preserved like an Egyptian mummy.

 As shown throughout the process, everyone can have such a different approach.
 That’s what allows each cider to be unique in its dryness, sweetness, bitterness, or any other flavor profile under the sun.